10 Tips for Teaching a Reluctant High School Writer – part 2

 I know this sounds odd, particularly for a reluctant writer.
 However, when a student perceives himself as needed, it builds confidence.
 Try asking your high school student to help out.
 You’re obviously busy, so maybe your high schooler could read and edit a short assignment from a younger sibling, or even something you’ve written.

-Obviously, you don’t want to ask him to do something that is beyond his ability.
+Obviously, you don’t want to ask your students to do something that is way beyond their ability.
 So be sure you’ve worked through basic self-editing skills first.

-Students who can edit their own work tend to feel more confident about writing.
+I make this suggestion because students who edit younger children’s (less complicated) writing find it easier to see the mistakes, helping them build their own writing skills.
 Although editing is a different skill than writing, it’s not uncommon for a reluctant writer to understand how writing should look or sound.
 (Even if he’s not so excited about writing.)
-As well, the more editing practice, the better the writing skills later.
+And again, the more editing practice, the better the writing skills later.

 7. Be novel – try “paired writing” with your high school writer (pun intended)